aniruddha1607/aniruddha1607/README.md

 - Check my repository for some python apps i created
 - Currently exploring ai/ml, check out gre admission predictor
 - aniruddha.fale@gmail.com
+- todolist (nodejs application with mongodDB as the database)

 <!---
 aniruddha1607/aniruddha1607 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.